-- Relief valves from high-pressure equipment such as Slug catcher, Separators, Sales gas to a power plant, and 1st Stage Separator - Automated blow down valves from high-pressure systems - Manual vents from high-pressure equipment
+- Relief valves from high-pressure equipment such as Slug catcher, Separators, Sales gas to a power plant, and 1st Stage Separator - Automated blow down valves from high-pressure systems. - Manual vents from high-pressure equipment.

 The only sources of low-pressure release could be a Second Stage Separator and the Produced Water Degasser.
 The HP Flare System consists of a flare header and several branch lines.
 The header slopes downwards and feeds into the HP Flare Knockout Drum where relief liquids are removed.
 The HP Flare Drum Pumps direct hydrocarbon and aqueous liquid separated within the drum to the Slop Oil Tank.
 The relief vapour then continues to the Flare Package where it is combusted in an elevated high-pressure flare tip.
 The tip is mounted directly on the stack, and high-pressure hydrocarbon releases are combusted at this point.
 The tip arrangement also includes a separate connection for the LP header.
-The lowpressure relief vapour is not combusted within the HP tip, rather directed into the flare pilot.
-The LP Flare System consists of a flare header, which slopes downwards and into the LP Flare Knockout Drum.
-Liquids separated in the LP drum are directed to the Slop Oil Tank by the LP Flare Drum Pumps.
+The low pressure relief vapour is not combusted within the HP tip, rather directed into the flare pilot.
+The LP Flare System consists of a flare header, which slopes downwards and into the LP Flare Knockout Drum, Liquids separated in the LP drum are directed to the Slop Oil Tank by the LP Flare Drum Pumps.
 The relief vapour then continues to the Flare Package where it is combusted.
 The elevated Flare Package contains both a high-pressure (HP) and low-pressure (LP) tip for the disposal of hydrocarbon releases.
 The tips are mounted on a 30 metre high self-supporting stack, and the package is designed for pressure assisted smokeless operation.

-Figure: Flare Tower at PY-1
+Flare Tower at PY-1

 Another system called the ground flare (300-X-003) is a sonic, natural draft, horizontal flare system fitted with six burners, four pilots, one ignition control panel and one flare header.
 The flare and piping to the flare are sized for 35 mmscfd.
 A fence is provided around the ground flare to guarantee that the flames are concealed, thereby preventing exposure to the surrounding environment.
+In FY 2020-21, the Dirok team devised a new short shutdown procedure for the plant in order to avoid unwanted flaring of natural gas.

-Figure: Flare Enclosure at Modular Gas Processing Plant in Assam
+Flare Enclosure at Modular Gas Processing Plant in Assam